Assistant Professor of Practice, Department of History (August 2020 – Present)

 2017 National Register of Historic Places

-Nominator: Researched, wrote, and fended the landmark nomination for the former Lucy Flower Technical School for Girls in Chicago, IL (read it here on nps.gov)
+Nominator: Researched and wrote the NRHP nomination for Lucy Flower Technical School for Girls in Chicago, IL (featured here on nps.gov) Reference no. 100000960

 2015 Chrysler Village History Project